moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 [Amazon S3](https://aws.amazon.com/s3/) is a web-based cloud storage platform.
 It is one of the primary file storage locations on the Analytical Platform, alongside individual users' home directories.

-You should use your home directory to store working copies of code and analytical outputs.
+When working in [Analytical Platform IDE tools](../tools/index.md#in), you should use your home directory to store working copies of code and analytical outputs.
 Where possible, you should store all data and final analytical outputs in Amazon S3, and final code in GitHub to facilitate collaboration.

 Data stored in Amazon S3 can be seamlessly integrated with other AWS services such as Amazon Athena and Amazon Glue.

 ## Working with Amazon S3 buckets

-### Types of buckets
+There are 2 parts to an S3 bucket: the bucket itself, and the bucket keys (similar to a file path).
+For example, data might be stored in a `moj_ap_project_output` bucket, and the files you are working on are in the `project_output/latest/` 'folder' within the bucket (matching the `/project_output/latest/*` key pattern).

 Amazon S3 buckets are separated into two categories on the Analytical Platform.

 #### Warehouse data sources

 Warehouse data sources are used to store data that is accessed by code you run yourself, for example, in RStudio or JupyterLab.
-You can create warehouse data sources yourself and can provide access to other users you need to collaborate with.
+You can [create warehouse data sources](#create-a-new-warehouse-data-source) yourself and can provide access to other users you need to collaborate with.

 #### Webapp data sources